microsoft/nni/docs/en_US/Compression/QuantizationSpeedup.rst

 model to generate inference engine.

-For the purpose of getting mixed precision speedup engine, users have two options.

-First option is post-training quantization leveraging TensorRT.
-Users need to provide a PyTorch model, calibration dataset and corresponded bit config.
-The calibration dataset is used to calibrate quantized module.
-The bit config is a dictionary whose key is layer name and value is bit width of weight and activation.

-Second option is quantization aware training combining NNI quantization algorithm 'QAT' and NNI quantization speedup tool.
+Quantization aware training combines NNI quantization algorithm 'QAT' and NNI quantization speedup tool.
 Users should set config to train quantized model using QAT algorithm(please refer to `NNI Quantization Algorithms <https://nni.readthedocs.io/en/stable/Compression/Quantizer.html>`__\  ).
 After quantization aware training, users can get new config with calibration parameters and model with quantized weight.
 By passing new config and model to quantization speedup tool, users can get real mixed precision speedup engine to do inference.

+User can also do post-training quantization leveraging TensorRT directly(need to provide calibration dataset).

 After getting mixed precision engine, users can do inference with input data.